 The bespoke ambo-style lectern is an electronically adjusted rise and fall design which incorporates all of the audio-visual and committal curtain controls required by a modern day crematorium.
 Treske fitted the track and curtains, concealed into a recessed, oak channel in the chapel ceiling.
 The curtains consist of two types of curtains with opaque voile curtains for a more modern, contemporary committal and then the heavier more traditional curtains if a family wishes to have complete closer of the curtains at the end of the service.
 The voile and main committal curtains are colour matched to the rest of the chapel scheme and to contrast nicely against the hues of the natural oak and York stone.

-Treske also made other items of furniture, that included the organ surround containing integrated storage for music, as well as for other rooms at the Crematorium:
+Treske also made other items of furniture, that included the organ surround containing integrated storage for music, as well as for the Book of Remembrance room, the Flower room, the Waiting room and the Family rooms at the Crematorium.

 Book of Remembrance Room